Tobacco cessation resources for providers

 Questions and more information

-If you are interested in learning more about helping your patient’s quit, please contact the Legacy Health Tobacco Cessation and prevention Program at email@example.com.
+If you are interested in learning more about helping your patient’s quit, please contact the Legacy Health Tobacco Cessation and Prevention Program at firstname.lastname@example.org.